I did not almost die on Thursday, December 13, 2012.

 I was glad he was there.

 As they began the test, I didn't get to see the screen with my heart on it.
 Rather, I stared at the ceiling tiles and just waited.
 What I did notice, however, was that everything had gotten quiet.
 The chatter had stopped and the mood was remarkably different than when I came in.
-Dr. Lee then shut down the scanner and turned to me.
+The doctor then shut down the scanner and turned to me.

 "OK James, we went in and took a look at three of your arteries.
 We've found significant blockage in all three so I'm sending you for bypass surgery..."